Submit your art here:

 Thank you for your interest in sharing your art at What The Festival 2017!
 Artful experiences will be situated throughout The Illuminated Forest, around The Plateau and at Camp Hosts East & West.

-As you put together your proposal to submit your art, please keep the following information in mind.
+As you put together your proposal to submit your visual or performance art please keep the following information in mind.

 - Interactive art and artful experiences that hold interest in both daylight and evening hours.

 - Installations and night time performances should include some element of lighting.